 An annuity is a type of financial property (in the same way that stocks and bonds are financial property) that specifies that some individual or firm will pay the owner of the annuity a specified amount of money at each time period in the future, forever!
-Although it may seem as if the holder of an annuity will receive an infinite amount of money, the Present Value of the stream of payments received over time is actually finite.
-In fact, it is equal to the periodic payment divided by the interest rate r (this is the sum of an infinite geometric series).
+Although it may seem as if the holder of an annuity will receive an infinite amount of money, the Present Value of the stream of payments received over time is actually finite and in fact equal to the periodic payment divided by the interest rate r.